 My main goal is to produce high quality fine art prints – I believe that the best way to enjoy a photograph is to acquire a print that you can come to know over time.

-I prefer to sell unmatted and unframed prints, though I can mount them in some cases.
-(It is often preferable for you to have the prints mounted locally to your specifications.)
-I personally make each print myself on paper sizes up to 24″ x 36″, which typically might produce a 22.5″ x 30″ or 22″ x 33″ image with a small border, but which could be a borderless 24″ wide print.
-I make prints on my Epson 7900, printing with archival Ultrachrome inks on several types of archival paper.
-My favorite paper for color photographs is Ilford Galerie Gold Fibre Silk, a beautiful baryta paper that does not use optical brightening agents.
-For black and white I prefer to use Ilford Galerie Gold Mono Silk, a paper said to remind many of traditional darkroom prints.
-I also use other papers including Epson Enhanced Matte, Epson Premium Luster (now known as Ultrapremium Lustre), and Museo Silver Rag.
-Individual fine art prints are signed and numbered serially in the border area.
+I personally make each print myself, using the Epson 7900 system and printing with archival Ultrachrome inks on archival papers.
+Ilford Galerie Gold Fibre Silk for color prints — a beautiful baryta paper that does not use optical brightening agents.
+For black and white I to use Ilford Galerie Gold Mono Silk, a paper said to remind many of traditional darkroom prints.
+I also use other papers including Epson Enhanced Matte, Epson Premium Luster (now known as Ultrapremium Lustre), and Museo Silver Rag and more.
+Individual fine art prints are signed, titled, dated, and numbered serially in the border area.

-Sample prices for “bare” (unmounted) prints in my standard sizes:
+Prices for “bare” unmounted prints in my standard sizes*:

 - $65 — 9″ x 12″ or 8″ x 12″ print with 1″ or larger border